simonwjc/Synergetic-Synthesis-Oscillators-for-Korg-NTS-1/README.md

 This repository contains five custom oscillator patches for the Korg NTS-1 mk1.
 Three patches implement **R. Buckminster Fuller's Synergetic Geometry** (as applied to temperament by Kenneth Hemmerick), based on **3D wave formations and closest-packed sphere geometry** rather than traditional octave divisions.
 The fourth is an advanced Buchla 259-inspired complex oscillator, the fifth is an FS1R-inspired formant synthesizer, and the sixth is a Kawai K1R-inspired dual oscillator.

-All patches developed using Pure Data (.pd) and converted via [pd2logue](https://app.boochow.com/pd2logue/).
-Download ready-to-use `.ntkdigunit` files from the releases.

 -----

 ## The Patches